Cryptocurrency

 Cold Wallet & Hot Wallet

-A cold wallet (also known as cold storage) refers to a storage system (hardware) that stores your private keys offline.
+A cold wallet (cold storage) refers to a storage system (hardware) that stores your private keys (your key/seed phrase) offline.
 Cold wallets are considered to be more secure than hot wallets because they are not susceptible to hacking or other online threats.
 However, because they are not connected to the internet, cold wallets may be less convenient for day-to-day transactions.
+Cold wallets are best for storing your cryptocurrencies.
+Think of this like your savings account. (*Reiminder-NEVER store your seed phrases online.)

 A hot wallet, on the other hand, refers to a storage system that is connected to the internet, such as a software wallet or an exchange wallet.
 (The exchange is the platform used to buy, sell, or trade the assets.)
 Hot wallets are more convenient to use for day-to-day transactions, but they are also considered to be more vulnerable to hacking and other online threats.
-Some hot wallets are custodial, meaning they do not provide you with your own private keys.
+Most hot wallets are custodial, meaning they do not provide you with your own private keys/seed phrase.
+Hot wallets are best for interacting with decentralized applications.
+Think of this like your checking account.

 The choice between a cold wallet and a hot wallet depends on an individual's specific needs and priorities.
 For long-term storage of large amounts of cryptocurrency, a cold wallet is generally considered to be the most secure option, while for more frequent transactions, a hot wallet may be more convenient.